dariusk/mastodon-autoreply/README.md

 Run the bot!
 Note: _this is not a cron-style bot_.
 It's going to have to run continuously in the background because it uses the streaming API to watch for new follows.
 If you're installing this on a Linux server, [this guide](http://stackoverflow.com/questions/4681067/how-do-i-run-a-node-js-application-as-its-own-process/28542093#28542093) will help you run it as a continuous background process, even after a reboot.

+## Another important note

+If the instance your bot is running on is slow, the streaming API will be really unresponsive.
+Like it just won't catch most actual events that happen.
+You have been warned.

 ## License
 Copyright (c) 2017 Darius Kazemi
 Licensed under the MIT license.